-- Construction - While working, Applicants apply their knowledge/skills to performing all the tasks embedded in the Design Phases under supervision. - Practice performing tasks under supervision provides Applicants with experience in performing the tasks and technical training. - Experience gained from performing the tasks under supervision instills in Applicants the ability to perform competently without supervision. - The Experience requirement identifies the required experience and consequently the necessary level of ability to perform tasks - Meeting the standard for the Experience requirement ensures Applicants have enough experience to move along the career path and take the Examinations.
+- Construction - While working, Interns apply their knowledge/skills to performing all the tasks embedded in the Design Phases under supervision. - Practice performing tasks under supervision provides Interns with experience in performing the tasks and technical training. - Experience gained from performing the tasks under supervision instills in Interns the ability to perform competently without supervision. - The Experience requirement identifies the required experience and consequently the necessary level of ability to perform tasks. - Meeting the Standard for the Experience requirement assures Interns have enough experience to move along the career path and take the Examination.